Are Futons Bad For Your Back?

 Do futons cause back pain?

 Futons can help maintain back spine alignment and lower back pain due to their firmness and uneven surface.
-However, whether a futon causes back pain depends on factors such as the type of futon and its usage.
-It’s essential to choose a futon that provides natural support and spine alignment for individual needs.

 Are futons suitable for daily use?

 Futons can be suitable for daily use if they offer proper support and comfort.
-It’s crucial to maintain the futon’s condition by regularly flipping and airing it out to prevent sagging.
-Also, invest in a high-quality futon that meets personal preferences and health requirements.
+It’s crucial to maintain the futon’s condition by airing it out, cleaning it properly, and flipping it to prevent sagging.

 How do futons compare to traditional mattresses?